Southern Connecticut State University Department of Library Sciences Presents

 (Please return filled out application to Dr. Erin Heidkamp in EN B 129)

-Learn about new technology in the field of information and library science, and visit some of China's most magnificent sites in this 2-week summer program.
+Learn about Traditional Chinese Medicine (TCM) in the field of information and library science, and visit some of China's most magnificent sites in this 2-week summer program.

-Students will have the opportunity to meet international information and library professionals, and acquire practical knowledge of information technologies used in libraries.
-Professional visits include the National Library, National Science Library, Peking University Library, and information library schools in Beijing.
+Students will have the opportunity to meet international health information professionals, and acquire practical knowledge of informatics and services provided in Chinese libraries.
+Professional visits include the National Science Library, Institute of Information on Traditional Chinese Medicine (IITCM), Chongwen Health School, Hospital of Traditional Chinese Medicine and medical university libraries, as well as urban and rural healthcare clinics in Beijing and Tianjin.

 Don't miss this once-in-a lifetime experience, while earning 3-6 undergraduate or graduate-level credits.